julen

 Sushi

 Mmm.
 Sushi.
 I especially like the tentacled sushi, but I'll try just about anything.
 I miss having a local sushi joint where I was a regular and they'd try out new dishes on me and make me special off-menu creations.
-Of all the places where I've been a regular, I think they were my favorite, and not just for the glory of that octopus salad that never made it on the menu.
+Of all the places where I've been a regular, I think they were my favorite, and not just for the glory of that octopus salad that inexplicably never made it on the menu.

-Words I particularly like:
+Words I Like